 Frequently Asked Questions

-There is a free version with limited functionality.
-The full version requires a license and unlocks the complete bike library, advanced metrics, and custom design tools.
+There is a free Demo version with limited functionality.
+The Personal and Professional licenses are paid and unlock the complete bike library, advanced metrics, and custom design tools.

 Does Linkage work on Mac?